Love your coffee? Then the names 'breve' and 'latte' have probably crossed your path.

 What is the difference in dairy used between these drinks?

-A latte uses regular cow's milk, while a breve requires half-and-half.
+A latte uses regular cow's milk, while a breve calls for half-and-half.

 Steamed milk.